-A change which I recently noticed is the addition of an inactive mailboxes listing under Retention in the Information Governance section of the Microsoft 365 compliance center.
+A change which I recently noticed is the addition of an inactive mailboxes listing under Retention in the Data Lifecycle section of the Microsoft Purview Compliance portal.
 The case for inclusion here rather than the new EAC is that inactive mailboxes are more important to compliance than day-to-day operations.
 It’s a reasonable position.

 Apart from acknowledging this as a starting point, it’s hard to get excited about the listing because it’s currently not very functional.
 You can see a list of inactive mailboxes and select a mailbox to view its properties.
 Unfortunately, the set of properties shown is limited (Figure 1) and you can’t do anything with a selected mailbox.

 It would be nice if Microsoft allowed administrators to use the new GUI to: